-Results for all three versions were included in PILPS-urban, although MORUSES was an early version that did not include vegetation.
-Results from the one tile and two tile versions of JULES were submitted by two modelling groups with different assumptions about their initial conditions of soil moisture.
-Results presented in Best and Grimmond (2014) showed that the initial conditions for soil moisture can have a substantial impact on Q_H and Q_E .
-However, Best and Grimmond (2015b) show that four applications of JULES (a one tile and a two tile version run by two modelling groups) performed well in simulating Q_H and Q_E compared to other models in PILPS-Urban.
-For this study we have chosen to use solely the two tile urban scheme within JULES, because Best et al. (2006) showed that this performed better than the one tile version, but have ensured that the initial conditions for the runs are appropriate by undertaking a spin-up simulation, as described below.
+Results for all three versions were included in PILPS-Urban, although MORUSES was an early version that did not include vegetation.
+Results from the one- and two-tile versions of JULES were submitted by two modeling groups with different assumptions about their initial conditions of soil moisture.
+Results presented in Best and Grimmond (2014) showed that the initial conditions for soil moisture can have a substantial impact on $Q_H$ and $Q_E$ .
+However, Best and Grimmond (2016) show that four applications of JULES (a one-tile and a two-tile version run by two modeling groups) performed well in simulating $Q_H$ and $Q_E$ compared to other models in PILPS-Urban.
+For this study we have chosen to use solely the two-tile urban scheme within JULES, because Best et al. (2006) showed that this performed better than the one-tile version, but we have ensured that the initial conditions for the runs are appropriate by undertaking a spinup simulation, as described below.